 Not sure?
 If there’s any confusion around how to hand off leads, you’re likely losing out on a healthy amount of potential revenue.

-The transfer between marketing and sales is time-sensitive.
+And the transfer between marketing and sales is definitely time-sensitive.
 It will have a significant impact on whether a lead eventually becomes a customer.
-Put simply; time kills deals.
+Put simply, time kills deals.

 Transfer leads too early, and your sales team will waste time with prospects who aren’t ready to buy and or are just not a good fit.
 Transfer to sales too late, you’ll likely end up losing deals to more timely competitors.